 Your general practitioner will refer you to see a surgeon who specialises in hernia repair.
-The vast majority of hernias are treated by an open mesh repair under a general anesthetic but they can also be repaired by a laparoscopic technique (keyhole surgery).
-Most patients are able to go home within 24 hours after surgery with simple painkillers.
+The vast majority of hernias are treated by an open mesh repair under a general anaesthetic but they can also be repaired by a laparoscopic technique (keyhole surgery).
+Most patients are able to go home within few hours after surgery with simple painkillers.
 You will be advised regarding driving and other activities, depending on the type of hernia and the extent of the surgical repair.

 An information sheet regarding hernia surgery detailing the exact nature of the operation and the possible risks, depending on the type of hernia, will be provided prior to the operation.